 - 6. The S-CSCF forwards the INVITE request to the destination network.
 The destination network will perform the terminating procedure. - 7-8.
-The UE or AS in the terminating network accepts the INVITE request with a 200 OK response.
+UE#2 or AS in the terminating network accepts the INVITE request with a 200 OK response.
 The 200 OK response is forwarded by the S-CSCF to the AS.
-The 200 OK (Offer response) may indicate the maximum message size UE#2 accepts to receive, possibly decreased by the AS. - 9, 10 and 12.
+The 200 OK (Offer response) may indicate the maximum message size UE#2 accepts to receive, possibly decreased by the AS. - 9-10.
+The AS acknowledges the 200 OK response from the terminating network with an ACK, which traverses back to UE#2 or AS in the terminating network via the S CSCF. - 11.
+The AS initiates the establishment of a reliable end-to-end connection with UE#2 or the AS in the terminating network to exchange the message media.
+This step can take place in parallel with step 12. - 12, 13 and 15.
 The AS accepts the message session with a 200 OK response.
-The 200 OK response traverses back to UE#1. - 11.
+The 200 OK response traverses back to UE#1. - 14.
 Based on operator policy P-CSCF/PDF may authorize the resources necessary for this session.
-The media authorization token is generated at this step and sent in the 200 OK to UE#1. - 13. -15.
-UE#1 acknowledges the 200 OK with an ACK, which traverses back to the AS. - 16.
-17. The AS acknowledges the 200 OK response from the terminating network with an ACK, which traverses back to the UE or AS in the terminating network via the S-CSCF.
-Based on AS implementation sending of the ACK may happen sometimes after step 8. - 18.
-UE#1 establishes a reliable end-to-end connection with the AS to exchange the message media. - 19.
-The AS establishes a reliable end-to-end connection with the UE or AS in the terminating network to exchange the message media. - 20.
+The media authorization token is generated at this step and sent in the 200 OK to UE#1. - 16-18.
+UE#1 acknowledges the 200 OK with an ACK, which traverses back to the AS. - 19.
+UE#1 establishes a reliable end-to-end connection with the AS to exchange the message media. - 20.
 UE#1 generates the message content and sends it to the AS using the established message connection. - 21.
 The AS forwards the message content using the established message connection with the terminating network. - 22.
-The UE or AS in the terminating network acknowledges the message with a response that indicates the reception of the message.
+UE#2 or AS in the terminating network acknowledges the message with a response that indicates the reception of the message.
 The response traverses back to the AS. - 23.
 The AS forwards the message response back to UE#1.